NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 const allCohorts = useSelector(selectAllCohorts);
 ```

-# Using the Portal Application API
+# Using the GDC Data Portal Application API

 The GDC Portal provides a number of hooks for querying the GDC API.
 These hooks are located in the `@gff/core` package.
 The hooks are designed to work in a manner similar to the RTL Query hooks.
 The hooks take arguments and return an